Prevention through design: Background

 Each year in the U.S., 55,000 people die from work-related injuries and diseases, 294,000 are made sick, and 3.8 million are injured.
 The annual direct and indirect costs have been estimated to range from $128 billion to $155 billion.
+For U.S. industries such as construction, even though construction personnel account for only 5% of the total U.S. workforce, they are responsible for nearly 20% of all workplace fatalities.
 Recent studies in Australia indicate that design is a significant contributor to 37% of work-related fatalities; therefore, the successful implementation of prevention through design concepts can have substantial impacts on worker health and safety.

 A safer workplace can be created by removing hazards and reducing worker risks to an appropriate level "at the source," or as early in the life cycle of products or workplaces as possible.
 Designing, redesigning and retrofitting new and current work environments, systems, tools, facilities, equipment, machinery, goods, chemicals, work processes, and work organization.
 Improving the working climate by incorporating preventive approaches into all designs that have an effect on employees and those on the premises.
 The strategic plan lays out the objectives for implementing the PtD Plan for the National Initiative successfully.

 The National Institute for Occupational Safety and Health (NIOSH) in the United States is a major contributor and promoter of PtD policy and guidelines.
 NIOSH considers PtD to be "the most effective and reliable type" of prevention of occupational injuries.
-A core tenet of PtD philosophy the concept of addressing workplace hazards using methods at the top of the Hierarchy of Controls, namely elimination and substitution.
+A core tenet of PtD philosophy is the concept of addressing workplace hazards using methods at the top of the hierarchy of hazard controls, namely elimination and substitution.

 Within Europe, construction designers are legally bound to design out risks during design development to reduce hazards in the construction and end use phases via the Mobile Worksite Directive (also known as CDM regulations in the UK).
 The concept supports this legal requirement.
 Some Notified Bodies provide testing and design verification services to ensure compliance with the safety standards defined in regulation codes such as the American Society of Mechanical Engineers.
 Many non-governmental organizations have been established to support this aim, principally in the UK, Australia and the United States.

 History

 While engineering, as a rule, factors human safety into the design process, a modern appraisal of specific links to design and workers' safety can be seen in efforts beginning in the 1800s.
 Trends included the widespread implementation of guards for machinery, controls for elevators, and boiler safety practices.
 This was followed by enhanced design for ventilation, enclosures, system monitors, lockout/tagout controls, and hearing protectors.
-More recently, there has been the development of chemical process safety, ergonomically engineered tools, chairs, and work stations, lifting devices, retractable needles, latex-free gloves, and a parade of other safety devices and processes.
+More recently, there has been the development of chemical process safety, ergonomically engineered tools, chairs, and workstations, lifting devices, retractable needles, latex-free gloves, and a parade of other safety devices and processes.

-In 2007, the US National Institute for Occupational Health and Safety began its National Initiative on Prevention through Design with the goal of promoting prevention through design philosophy, practice, and policy.
+In 2007, NIOSH began its National Initiative on Prevention through Design with the goal of promoting prevention through design philosophy, practice, and policy.